ImageGuidedTherapyLab/IrreversibleElectroporationSpine/README.md

 Code, notes, and writeup for Modeling of IRE prediction in swine spine

  * publications are projects stored in a self contained git repo that contain code as well as write-up
- * proposals and pdf presentations stored as single git repo organized by funding source
-   * submodules are used to point to publications within funding source

 Standard prefixes for commit messages
 -------------------------------------